mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 Only the functions of the splash and report classes are defined in the source file from which they are imported.
 This build was not intentionally created, but gave the developers a chance to experiment with two different methods. <br>
 Please be aware that aesthetic concerns have been ignored.

+One of the most important points in applications like this is the correct **Data Modelling**.
+Applications that are successful in this regard are likely to produce more practical solutions on the user interface and backend.
+As a result, it is necessary to prepare environments where faster and less error-prone queries can be made for successful analysis and management of data.

+Except for internet outages, most possible **Error** situations have been brought under control.
+In any case, if there is no disconnection during the query phases, data corruption will not occur.

+### Functions

+-	Adding, Editing and Deleting Customer and Cargo Informations.
+-	Automatic Assignment and Sorting of Order Code
+-	Adding an Order
+-	Automatic Transmission of the details of the added order to the relevant customer and operation team in e-mail format.
+-	Thanks to the well-designed MongoDB Database Model, Tracking and Management of the order on a product basis, even if it is entered in bulk.
+-	Instant Tracking of All Orders from the Main Screen
+-	Adding Note to an order after adding
+-	Splitting Orders
+-	Managing Orders (Cancellation, Preparation, Holding, Completion and Loading)
+-	In case the order cannot be supplied, Adding a Reason for Waiting to the Holding Order
+-	Automatic Transmission of the Holding Order to the supply unit in e-mail format along with the reason for the waiting.
+-	Adding an Information Note to the Holding Order about when or how it will be supplied.
+-	Detailed Reporting of Orders
+-	Customized Settings in Order Reports (Filtering, Display Settings)
+-	Converting Order Reports as an Excel File
+-	Server Application Automatically Forwarding the loading details made during the day to the relevant customers at the end of the day in e-mail format
+-	Automatically Transmitting Shutdown or Error situations that may occur in the Server Application to the technical unit in an instant mail format